 Times tables are set by the class teacher and we hope that every child will benefit from the programme by logging on both at home and at school.

-We will fit in PE lessons throughout the week (weather permitting).
-This may not necessarily be on the same day each week.
-Children should bring their full PE kit every Monday and leave it in school throughout the week in case of any extra PE activities.
+We will be participating in PE lessons outside (weather permitting) every Tuesday.
+Children should come into school in their full PE kit every Tuesday including suitable outdoor PE shoes.
 Earrings and watches should be removed before the lesson.
 After the initial 6 week period, all earrings must be removed and not covered with plasters.
 If children cannot remove their own earrings, please remove them before they come to school.
 Please make sure that your child has the correct PE Kit:

 - Black shorts, white t-shirt and trainers